DevSecOpsSamples/athena-sqs-apigw/README.md

    SQS(athena-query) → Lambda(athena-query-executor) → SQS(athena-query-deadletter)

-4. Send a message from the dead letter queue to the athena-query queue.
-Lambda(athena-deadletter-query-executor) is executed at 1-minute intervals by EventBridge Rule.
+4. To re-execute the failed queries, send messages from the dead letter queue to the athena-query queue.

+   Lambda(athena-deadletter-query-executor) is invoked every 1-minute by EventBridge Rule.

    SQS(athena-query-deadletter) → Lambda(athena-deadletter-query-executor) → enqueue SQS(athena-query)